000dry/vending_machine_java_webapp/README.md

 ## Acknowledgments

-* The server for this app was adapted from a few tutorials found at https://javalin.io/tutorials/
+The server for this app was adapted from a few tutorials found at https://javalin.io/tutorials/ by [David Åse](https://github.com/tipsy/)